Ted Mack (politician): Federal politics

 Mack chose to retire from federal parliament at the 1996 election for the same reason he had previously chosen to retire from state parliament − to avoid receiving a parliamentary pension.
-When the Liberals held their preselection contest for the seat, they did not know at the time that Mack would not renominate, and Joe Hockey won the nomination with very little opposition.
+When the Liberals held their preselection contest for the seat, they did not know at the time that Mack was leaving politics, and Joe Hockey won the nomination with very little opposition.
 It is widely believed that Hockey would have faced a more rigorous preselection contest had it been known that Mack was retiring.
-North Sydney had always been a comfortably safe Liberal seat on a "traditional" two-party preferred basis, and it had been an almost foregone conclusion that it would revert to the Liberals once Mack retired.
+During Mack's tenure, calculations of "traditional" two-party margins pegged North Sydney as a fairly safe Liberal seat.
+In 1993, for instance, the Liberals would have held it on a margin of 9.5 percent, on the stronger side of fairly safe and just on the edge of being safe.
+It had been an almost foregone conclusion that it would revert to the Liberals once Mack retired.
 As expected, Hockey easily won the seat, and later went on to serve in various ministerial roles including Treasurer.

 Post-political life

 Mack was elected as an independent Republican delegate to the Australian Constitutional Convention.
 He opposed the model favoured by the Australian Republican Movement.
 Along with Clem Jones, he was a director of Real Republic and was appointed to the official ten person "no" committee for the 1999 referendum.